libvips/libvips/README.md

 It has APIs for C and C++ and comes with a Python binding and a command-line interface.
 Bindings are available for Ruby, JavaScript and others.
-There is full [API documentation](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/libvips/index.html), plus a [tutorial-style manual](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/vipsmanual/vipsmanual.html).
+There is [API documentation](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/libvips/index.html), plus a [tutorial-style manual](http://www.vips.ecs.soton.ac.uk/supported/current/doc/html/vipsmanual/vipsmanual.html).